 Bio-fuel Advisory and Management Services.
-We have recently entered into several bio-fuel advisory and management service agreements with third parties pursuant to which we are paid fees for providing Jatropha or Camelina bio-fuels development services.
+Throughout 2014 and the first quarter of 2015, we entered into several bio-fuel advisory and management service agreements with third parties pursuant to which we are paid fees for providing Jatropha or Camelina bio-fuels development services.
 The fees that we have generated from these agreements have materially supplemented our other sources of revenues.
 Because of the longer lead times before our Jatropha and Camelina bio-fuel operations generate revenues for us, we need these advisory/management fees to supplement our revenues and to defray our overhead expenses.
-Accordingly, we are actively seeking additional advisory/management agreements.
+Accordingly, we are actively seeking additional advisory/managements with the our current clients as well as others.